 Volunteer to give one-on-one advice to attendees at a legal clinic.
 Many people have legal questions and need to speak to an attorney to get advice.
 Volunteering at a clinic only takes a few hours of your time, but the service you provide is vital in helping people understand their legal rights.
 Sign-up by completing the I'll Do One Pro Bono Pledge!

 Share your knowledge and provide information to your community by presenting on a legal topic at a community education event.
 Community education events are held on a wide range of legal issues and are a great way to reach a large number of people.
 Sign-up by completing the I'll Do One Pro Bono Pledge!

 People need your help.
 This is the number one reason to volunteer.
 As a lawyer, you have invaluable skills that can help others who are less fortunate.
 Providing pro bono legal assistance is essential for improving access to justice.

 Pro bono work provides you with recognition among your peers and an opportunity to be actively involved in your community.
 Whether you are a partner, associate, or solo practitioner, pro bono service can provide invaluable experiences that truly have a positive impact on individuals and their families.
 Doing pro bono work is an opportunity to be actively involved in your community.

-The Wyoming Center for Legal Aid is committed to supporting pro bono efforts by providing information, training, and access to legal forms and resources to attorneys who volunteer.
+Equal Justice Wyoming is committed to supporting pro bono efforts by providing information, training, and access to legal forms and resources to attorneys who volunteer.
 Volunteering today is the first step towards providing meaningful legal assistance to those who would otherwise be turned away.
 Sign-up by completing the Pro Bono Pledge!